lazyfiction/clickyjs/DESIGN.md

                 * text:
                 * conversationName: (optional, if empty go to root.)
                 * event: (optional)
-* props:
-    * prop:
-        * imageSrc :
-        * operation area : box in which character must stand to interact with prop
-        * actionResponse
-* characters:
-    * character:
-        * imageSrc :
-        * actionResponse
 * audioResources:
     * background music : pointer to mp3/ogg of music ( we will need to produce both formats for windows phone and xbox support)
-* actions: An action is a verb ("look at","attack","eat","combine").
-These will appear somewhere in the UI - either as a list of buttons, or in a context-click menu.
-    * action:
-        * name: id string
-        * event: (optional)
 * scripts: array of script URLs, loaded as modules.
-* events: array of custom events.
-    * event: An Event is basically just a named entity.
-        * name: id string
-* eventHandlers:
-    * eventHandler:
-        * name: id string
-        * script: script scope will include access to engine globals. can reconfigure conversation tree, or make a story event or whatever.

 A simple forms-based tool should be written to produce this structure, essecially making it the game editing tool.